GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 We think your contact center shouldn't be a cost center but a revenue center.
 It should meet your customers, where they are, 24/7 and be proactive, ubiquitous, and scalable.
 It should become a trusted partner in your day to day life.

-What you will see in the next minute, is an early demo, built by DevRel on how we can reimagine customer experience.
+What you will see in the video below, is an early demo, built by DevRel on how we can reimagine customer experience.
 A true omnichannel approach!

 [![Omnichannel Demo Video](https://img.youtube.com/vi/ToYM8R0wW1I/0.jpg)](https://youtu.be/ToYM8R0wW1I)

+Conversational AI at Google Cloud:

 <img src="https://github.com/GoogleCloudPlatform/dialogflow-ccai-omnichannel/blob/main/images/experience.png" width="800" />

-## Table of Contents
+<a href="https://cloud.google.com/conversational-ai/docs">Learn more, checkout the Conversational AI learning hub</a>

+## Used Technology

+Here's an architecture diagram of the used technology:

 <img src="https://github.com/GoogleCloudPlatform/dialogflow-ccai-omnichannel/blob/main/images/architecturenew.png" width="800" />

+## Setup

+This is a large guide on setting up all the seperate pieces.
+When possible things are automated through bash scripts.
+Please read carefully, through all the steps.

-Setup to the various parts:
+Setup guides to the various parts:

 * [Google Cloud](https://github.com/GoogleCloudPlatform/dialogflow-ccai-omnichannel#google-cloud-setup)
 * [Dialogflow](https://github.com/GoogleCloudPlatform/dialogflow-ccai-omnichannel#dialogflow)